prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 She seldom or never looked THROUGH them for so small a thing as a boy. they were her state pair, the pride of her heart, and were built for "style," not service—she could have seen through a pair of stove-lids just as well.
 She looked perplexed for a moment, and then said, not fiercely, but still loud enough for the furniture to hear:
-She paused for a moment, thinking,and then she said,not very loudly,but so that the furniture in the room could hear her:
+She paused for a moment, thinking, and then she said, not very loudly, but so that the furniture in the room could hear her:

 Well, I lay if I get hold of you I'll—"